cha-boy-nate/arrayToStack/README.md

 # arrayToStack
-Class includes relevant methods to convert an array to a stack.
+Class includes relevant methods to move an element from an array to a stack.
 Class functions include mathematical methods, printing methods, and data manipulation methods.